anabugaenko/powerlaw-function/README.md

 # Installation

-We recommend conda for managing Python packages; pip for everything else.
+We recommend Conda for managing Python packages; pip for everything else.
 To get started, simply install `pip` and run:

   `pip install powerlaw-function`